Ian-Mutuge/yolo/README.md

       mkdir Stage_two
    ```
 11. Create Terraform scripts to provision the application
-  - Navigate to the terraform file and add the code to provision the application on the vagrant virtual machine
+  - Navigate to the terraform file and add the code to provision the application on the vagrant virtual machine then run:
    ```bash
       terraform init
       terraform plan